gasparian/PicsArtHack-binary-segmentation/README.md

 PicsArt gives us labeled [dataset](https://drive.google.com/file/d/1_e2DcZnjufx35uSmQElN5mpdo-Rlv7ZI/view?usp=sharing).
 [Dice](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) coef. was used as evaluation metric.

-### 1. Loss.
+### 1. Loss
 For this problem I used fairly common bce-dice loss.
 So the algorithm is simple: we take a logits output from model and put it inside binary cross-enthropy loss and the natural logarithm of dice loss (after passing sigmoid function).
 After that we only need to combine these losses with weights:
 ```
 dice_loss = (2. * intersection + eps) / (union + eps)
 loss = w * BCELoss + (1 - w) * log(dice_loss) * (-1)
 ```
 Also, after applying this loss, we don't need to tune tresholds of final pseudo-probabilities (after sigmoid).
 Finally we can adjust weight on mask (I do it inside BCELoss), to penalize model for mistakes around the mask borders.
-For this purpose we can use opencv window-operation called `erode`:
+For this purpose we can use opencv kernel-operation called `erode`:
 ```
 def get_mask_weight(mask):
     mask_ = cv2.erode(mask, kernel=np.ones((8,8),np.uint8), iterations=1)